-JCR-VIS Credit Rating Company Limited is committed to the protection of investors and offers a blend of local expertise and international experience to serve the domestic financial markets.
-With its international reach, JCR-VIS is positioned to aim for an international mark.
-In this regard, the global experience of our principal, Japan Credit Rating Agency, Ltd. has been invaluable towards adding depth to our ongoing research endeavors, enriching us in ways, that enable us to deliver our responsibilities to the satisfaction of all investors.
+VIS Credit Rating Company Limited is committed to the protection of investors and offers a blend of local expertise and international experience to serve the domestic financial markets.

+With its international reach, VIS is positioned to aim for an international mark.
+In this regard, the global experience of our international affiliates and partners have been invaluable towards adding depth to our ongoing research endeavors, enriching us in ways, that enable us to deliver our responsibilities to the satisfaction of all investors.

 The edifice of the Jahangir Kothari Parade has stood proudly through the years and is a symbol of our heritage.
 Its 'Dome' as the most stable of building structures, exemplifies architectural perfection.
-Committed to excellence, JCR-VIS continues its endeavor to remain an emblem of trust.
+Committed to excellence, VIS continues its endeavor to remain an emblem of trust.

-JCR-VIS Credit Rating Company Limited
+VIS Credit Rating Company Limited